gitFaisal/crypto_currency_scraper/README.md

                                               [4]: 12-Month Data<br>
                                               [5]: All Time Data -->"""<br>

 - Then you will be presented with 5 options of time intervals for data.
-Select the number and hit enter
+Type the number to select option and hit enter.

-- Enter name and hit enter.
-Thats it!<br>

 File will be saved as csv with time_interval of data + currency name in title.